The 2015 SSLN focused on numeracy and took place in May this year. This survey has now closed and the results will be published in Spring 2016.

 Statistical reports are published by the Scottish Government in the spring following the survey field work.
 They provide headline summary results with commentary for pupil attainment alongside pupil and teacher questionnaire results.
 The reports are available in web format and as a pdf.
 Supplementary tables containing full data tables are published alongside the statistical reports in excel format.
 The survey design document for each survey is also published in pdf format and contains further details on the design of the survey.

 SSLN 2011 - Numeracy Results

 Education Scotland has provided a number of Professional Learning Resources based on an in depth analysis of the SSLN results to help practitioners develop the literacy and numeracy skills of their pupils.
-Most recently, Writing resources were published in March 2014 and Estimation & Rounding resources were published in April 2014.
-An additional resource on planning for progression in numeracy was also published in June 2014.
+Most recently, literacy workshop and Number and Number Processes resources were published in April 2015.

 The Scottish Survey of Literacy and Numeracy (SSLN) is an annual sample survey which monitors national performance in literacy and numeracy in alternate years, for school pupils at P4, P7 and S2.
 Findings from the survey are also used to inform resources for practitioners to facilitate improvements in learning, teaching and assessment at classroom level.

 The SSLN was developed to support assessment approaches for Curriculum for Excellence (CfE).
 The guidance for assessment for CfE is set out in the Assessment for Curriculum for Excellence: Strategic vision and Key Principles and Building the Curriculum 5: A Framework for Assessment (and its supporting suite of publications).